MahmoudHegazi/your_library_api/README.md

 ## how to set up the local development

+* npm install only once to install dependency
+* npm start
 * on Windows: Download GitBash, open it, ```cd [project_folder]``` run these 3 commands
 * ``` export FLASK_APP=flaskr ```
 * ``` export FLASK_ENV=development ```